azazellochg/Imagic/README.md

 ---

+#####mra

+This script will run multi-reference alignment (MRA) in IMAGIC.
+In old IMAGIC versions it works best if you first run separately translational and rotational alignment and then both of them together.
+Filtering of references and alignment precision can be adjusted inside the script.

+---

 #####plot_mra_class

 You may use the following script to plot MRA angle distribution for each class after MSA-CLASS run.
 Each angle value from each projection is depicted by line on a circle.
 Such plots can be used to judge if class has incomplete sampling of in-plane rotation angle.